Satvik12221as/Stellar-Date/README.md

 # 🌠 Stellar Date – Explore Space History, One Day at a Time

 **Stellar Date** is an interactive web app that lets users explore major space events that happened on this day in history.
-Built with React, TypeScript, Tailwind CSS, and powered by Builder.io, this project combines design and data for a cosmic experience.
+Built with React, TypeScript, Tailwind CSS, this project combines design and data for a cosmic experience.

 ---